kevinmerckx/hetzner-gitlab-runner/README.md

 See the example `config.toml` and `docker-compose.yaml` below for the hetzner specific docker machine options.

+## To publish a new version

+1. Open `Dockerfile`, adjust the base version number.
+2. Open `.github/`

 ## Usage

 Use [this image](https://hub.docker.com/r/mawalu/hetzner-gitlab-runner) instead of the `gitlab/gitlab-runner` image and set `MachineDriver` to `hetzner` in your runner configuration.